 The best way to gain the most insight is to take the time to read each article in its entirety because identifying or dating a piece is sometimes more complex than you might expect.
 Photos are a powerful visual cue, but they never tell the whole story; if I do not own a complete set, I cannot provide a picture of a complete set.
-There is no subtext implied by omitting certain items from photos, nor by picturing certain items together.
 Filling in some of the blanks are catalogue pages and magazine advertisements which have been scanned either by me or by a generous friend from whom I have permission for posting the images on this site.

 Corelle Corner is not affiliated with World Kitchen or Corning Inc., and content provided on this site has been gained without direct assistance or inside knowledge from those companies.
 But gathering the data has not been a completely solitary pursuit.
 In particular, to my long-distance Pyrex pal, I hope you know that I am deeply grateful for all the assistance you have provided.
 It is the sole reason that I have been able to attempt this project at all, and I am most appreciative!
 Another very generous contributor is my webmaster, who has been very patient and diligent.
 He is supportive enough to learn the names of all my tea cups and is a fantastic sounding board for my ideas.
 Thank you!